What is a CAS?

 - If you have had a visa refusal you will need a new CAS to apply again

-- If we have issued you with a CAS and you do not enrol within 10 days of your course start date we will report you to UK Visas and Immigration
+- If we have issued you with a CAS and you do not enrol within 10 days of your course start date we will report that you have not enrolled to UK Visas and Immigration

 - If you know you are going to be late to enrol in your course, please contact your admissions office to see if you will still be allowed to start